 The area of benefit of the fund is the East Riding of Yorkshire with a preference for applications for projects within the proximity of the wind farm.

 The fund is designed to promote initiatives for public benefit within a defined area (the area of benefit).
 The following types of projects are eligible for help from the Fund:

 Energy efficiency activities

-Applications are welcomed from community groups, community organisations, charities, parish councils, schools, churches, firms and societies.
+Applications are welcomed from community groups, community organisations, charities, parish councils, schools, faith based groups, not for profit companies and societies.

 New groups or ideas for projects where a group does not currently exist can be considered (please contact fund administrator for further advice).

 The following activities cannot be supported by the fund:

 Payments from the fund will usually be made in the form of grants.
 Subject to appropriate governance measures as required, other forms of financial assistance (e.g. commissioning, loans, donations) can be considered by the fund panel.
 For further details contact the fund administrator at: